jfclere/intro-katacoda/tomcat-in-the-cloud/deploy-titc-using-cli/1_deployment.md

 ## Task

-This project will be named _GreenHatStore_, a concept store selling Green and Red Hats.
-The CLI can create projects using the command _new-project_.
+This project will be named _tomcat-in-the-cloud_, a simple rest clusterised counter demo.c

-`oc new-project green-hat-store`{{execute}}
+`oc new-project tomcat-in-the-cloud`{{execute}}

 With the project created, the CLI context switches to the project.
 It is possible to change projects, or contexts, at any time.